-Note: Illinois workNet is set up to provide recommended training programs as the preferred pathway.
+\\Note: IWIS is set up to provide recommended training programs as the preferred pathway.
 As part of informed youth choice, non-recommended programs will also be displayed.
-If the youth is interested in a non-recommended program, the grantee needs to make sure they are aware of the reasons why the program is not recommended.
+If the youth is interested in a non-recommended program, the grantee needs to make sure they are aware of the reasons why the program is not recommended and document in a case note.